stryan/materia/docs/markdown/reference/materia-config-age.5.md

 Settings for Age based secret management.

+If you don't need any settings, you can enable the engine by setting `MATERIA_AGE=""` or adding an empty `[age]` table to your config.

 ## Options

 #### **MATERIA_AGE__KEYFILE**/**age.keyfile**

-File that contains the Age private key to use
+File that contains the Age private key to use.
+Defaults to `/etc/materia/key.txt`.

 #### **MATERIA_AGE__BASE_DIR**/**age.base_dir**